Efficient Node Selection in Private Personalized Decentralized Learning

+\textbf{Multi-armed bandits.} We have a challenging group-selection problem with many groups and few rounds.
+A node can only evaluate a group by its local accuracy, which is stochastic and non-stationary due to other nodes’ actions.
+We use an online learning approach and model the problem for each node as an adversarial multi-armed bandit with $C_i$ arms and $T$ rounds~\cite{auer02adversarial}.

-In multi-armed bandits, the performance of an algorithm is typically evaluated in terms of pseudo-regret, which measures the discrepancy of the expected cumulative rewards between the best single-arm strategy and the multi-armed bandit algorithm under consideration.
-For adversarial bandits, the pseudo-regret divided by the number of rounds $T$ vanishes as $\mathcal{O}(\sqrt{C_i/T})$~\cite{audibert2009minimax} .
-Hence, for a very large $C_i$, as in our setting, a multi-armed bandit algorithm cannot be expected to perform well in a reasonable number of rounds.
-However, the above results are based on an assumption of independent rewards; if rewards are dependent, pulling an arm may provide information about the reward from other arms and, therefore, drastically reduce the amount of exploration required~\cite{gupta2021correlated}.
+The performance of a bandit algorithm is measured by pseudo-regret, which compares the expected rewards of the best arm and the algorithm.
+For adversarial bandits, the pseudo-regret per round decreases as $\mathcal{O}(\sqrt{C_i/T})$~\cite{audibert2009minimax}.
+This means a large $C_i$, as in our case, an algorithm cannot be expected to perform well in a few rounds.
+However, this assumes independent rewards; if rewards are dependent, pulling an arm can give information about other arms and reduce exploration~\cite{gupta2021correlated}.

-In the problem at hand, some groups will have overlapping member nodes.
-For a given group, the number of groups that overlap in $u$ nodes is given by ${M \choose u } {N-M-1 \choose M-u}$.
-As an example, in a fully connected network with $N=100$ and $M=3$, there are 13,680 and 288 groups that overlap with one and two nodes, respectively, for a given group.
-Thus, selecting one group out of the 156,849 available selections could potentially provide additional information about 13,968 selections.
-To leverage this idea, we utilize the framework of pseudo-rewards, as presented in~\cite{gupta2021correlated}.
+In our problem, some groups share nodes.
+The number of groups that share $u$ nodes with a given group is ${M \choose u } {N-M-1 \choose M-u}$.
+For example, in a fully connected network with $N=100$ and $M=3$, there are 13,680 and 288 groups that share one and two nodes, respectively, with a given group.
+So, selecting one group out of the 156,849 could inform about 13,968 groups.
+To leverage this idea, we use of pseudo-rewards, as presented in~\cite{gupta2021correlated}.

 Let the different groups available to node $i$ be indexed from $1,\dots,C_i$ and, w.l.o.g., let the reward from choosing group $j\in[C_i]$ at time $t$ satisfy $r_j^{(t)}\in [0,1]$.
 We define the pseudo-rewards $s_{l,j}^{(t)}(\alpha_j^{(t)}) \in [0,1]$ as an upper bound on the expected reward on $r_l^{(t)}$ given that we observe $r_j^{(t)}$ for $j\in [C_i]$ and $l\in [C_i]\setminus \lbrace j \rbrace$.
 This is mathematically represented as: